-Prof. Vesna Ivetić also registered EEG and single-unit activity.
-Her field of research was low- and high-frequency electrostimulation of hypothalamus, hippocampus, and reticular formation and evoked effects on bioelectric activity of the cortex in hungry and satiated animals.
-Simultaneously, the influence of these stimulations on the breeding cycle and behaviour of experimental animals was also registered.
-It had already been discovered that hippocampus was associated with motivation, emotions, learning, memory, and goal-directed activity, but Prof. Ivetić studied the way of activating the hippocampus in the realization of some individual forms of behaviour.
-She elaborated and explained the activity of neurons of the hippocampus (in its areas CA-1 and CA-3) in alimentary behaviour [9, 11].
-Her dissertation confirmed O'Keefs findings of "place cells" in hippocampus and showed that there are neuronal ensembles (so-called "goal cells") in the hippocampus, whose neuronal activity correlates with the development of the goal-directed alimentary behaviour [12].
+Prof. Vesna Ivetić also registered EEG and single unit activity.
+Her field of research was low- and high-frequency electrostimulation of hypothalamus, hippocampus and reticular formation and evoked effects on bioelectric activity of cortex, in hungry and satiated animals.
+Simultaneously, influence of these stimulations was also registered on breathing cycle and behaviour of experimental animals.
+It was already discovered that hippocampus has been associated with motivation, emotions, learning, memory and goal-directed activity, but Prof. Ivetić studied the way of the activation of hippocampus in the realization of some individual forms of behaviour.
+She elaborated and explained the activity of neurons of hippocampus (in its areas CA-1 and CA-3) in alimentary behaviour [9,11].
+Her dissertation confirmed O'Keefs findings of "place cells" in hippocampus and showed that in the hippocampus exist neuronal ensembles (so called "goal cells") whose neuronal activity correlates with the development of the goal-directed alimentary behaviour [12].
 Professors Ivetić and Filipović were among the first in neurophysiological examinations in the world who monitored neurophysiological functions on laboratory animals during free and feeding behaviour recording it on video tape (Figure 4).